-Unsolicited proposals allow unique and innovative ideas or approaches that have been developed outside the Government to be made available to Government agencies for use in accomplishment of their missions.
+Unsolicited proposals allow unique and innovative ideas or approaches that have been developed outside the Government to be made available to Government agencies for use in the accomplishment of their missions.
 Unsolicited proposals are offered with the intent that the Government will enter into a contract with the offeror for research and development or other efforts supporting the Government mission, and often represent a substantial investment of time and effort by the offeror.

 An unsolicited proposal should contain sufficient information to permit consideration of the proposal in an objective and timely manner.
 A valid unsolicited proposal must:

 - Be innovative and unique;

 - Be independently originated and developed by the offeror;

 - Be prepared without Government supervision, endorsement, direction, or direct Government involvement;

 - Include sufficient detail to permit a determination that Government support could be worthwhile and the proposed work could benefit the agency’s research and development or other mission responsibilities;